researchAmericanAI/research/README.md

 endpoint: *default = local Ollama endpoint*

-model: *default = llama3.2*
+model: *default = llama3.2; customizable (copy names of models from ollama site library)*

-/endpoint → endpoint entry screen
+/endpoint → endpoint entry screen (type in the endpoint where Ollama is running)

-/model → model name entry screen
+/model → model name entry screen (type in the name of the model from ollama library)

-/release → export current interaction

-/select →  drag and drop previous interaction
+/release → export current conversation to your browser donloads; drag and drop them into the window to use them later

-/recover → undo - 0: yes, 1: no
+/recover → deletes the last dropped file or the last response from the model, whichever came last - 0: yes, 1: no

-/polarity → 0: exploration; 1: direct answers
+/polarity → 0: answers with the full 55 tool set; 1: answers yes, no, or directly

-/route → back

 *support re:search https://ko-fi.com/researchkofi*

-*default model qwen3:4b was chosen at random*

-*prerequisites: python 3.6+*
+*prerequisites: python 3.6+.
+Ollama*

-*re:search made possible by Ollama*

 *************
 installation: